GoogleCloudPlatform/gce-cloud-sql-recommendation-tool/README.md

 pwsh GTCSRT.ps1 projectid=[Project ID] instanceid=[VM Instance Name]
 ```
 ## Use Existing Windows Admin User
 - An existing Windows administrative user can be used in single VM, single project, or all project/all VM analysis mode.
+If the user belongs to a Windows AD domain then also specify the domain as another parameter.
 ```
-pwsh GTCSRT.ps1 user=[Windows Admin User]
+pwsh GTCSRT.ps1 user=[Windows Admin User] domain=[Windows AD Domain]
 ```
 ## Alternate SQL Port
 - In the Rules.csv file do a search and replace to replace **1433** with the desired SQL port